phaustin/a301_eoas/_sources/notebooks/week3/zoom_landsat.md

 # Zooming an image

+- Download zoom_landsat.ipynb from the [week3 folder](https://drive.google.com/drive/folders/1-Ja2wVKVIjkZb7Gx_rfc14J_aBYiknuw?usp=sharing)

 We need to be able to select a small region of a landsat image to work with.
-This notebook
+This notebook:downloaded in the week3 folder in the [google drive]

 1. zooms in on a 400 pixel wide x 600 pixel high subscene centered on EOS South, using pyproj and the affine transform to map from lon,lat to x,y in UTM zone 10N to row, column in the landsat imag

 2. Plots coastlines in the UTM-10N crs

-3. Calculates the new affine transform for the subcene, and writes the image out to a 1 Mbyte tiff file
+3. Calculates the new affine transform for the subcene, and writes the image out to a 1 Mbyte tiff file using rasterio

+4. Repeats the write operation using rioxarray instead of rasterio

 - Notable new features
   - Use the [pyproj module](https://pyproj4.github.io/pyproj/stable/examples.html) to find x,y from lat, lon
   - Use numpy slice objects to slice the rows and columns from the image
+  - use rioxarray `clip_box` to clip the desired rows and columns from the image
-  - use rasterio to write a new tif file (will repeat with rioxarray when I get a chance
+  - use rasterio and rioxarray `to_raster` to write a new clipped tif file

-- Download zoom_landsat.ipynb from the [week3 folder](https://drive.google.com/drive/folders/1-Ja2wVKVIjkZb7Gx_rfc14J_aBYiknuw?usp=sharing)

 ```{code-cell} ipython3
 import copy